 Ozone depleting substances

 Licences and reporting requirements

-A licence is required to import, export or manufacture ODSs and SGGs and to import equipment that contains ozone depleting substances or synthetic greenhouse gasses, including refrigeration and/or air conditioning equipment that contains an HFC or HCFC refrigerant.
+A licence is required to import, export or manufacture ODSs and SGGs and to import refrigeration and air conditioning equipment that contains a hydrochlorofluorocarbon (HCFC) or equipment that contains synthetic greenhouse gasses, unless an exepmtion applies.

 Ozone science research and resources